-We recently travelled to the Brecon Beacons to give the team an opportunity to visit Penderyn Whiskys’ state of the art distillery in the village of Penderyn, Wales.
-And what an amazing place this is.
-The grandeur is assisted in no small part by the stunning landscape that the distillery sits within but also the contrast between a brand spanking new distillery and the age old scenery.
+We recently travelled to the Brecon Beacons to give the team an opportunity to visit Penderyn Whisky’s state-of-the-art distillery in the village of Penderyn, Wales, and what an amazing place it is!
+The grandeur is assisted in no small part by the stunning landscape that the distillery sits within, but also the contrast between a brand spanking new distillery and the age old scenery.

 Penderyn Whisky (formally known as the Welsh Whisky Company) is totally unique to Wales as it’s the only commercially available whisky from the country and is the first available since the 19th Century.
 Whisky has been distilled in Wales since the middle ages but it began to die out at the end of the 19th Century as a consequence of the Temperance Movement, a social ideology that swept the world urging for a reduction in excessive alcohol consumption.
 The Welsh Whisky Company formed in 2000, over a century later and I’m glad it did.